smarvins/IG-bot/README.md

 2. Open the project and navigate towards the IGbot.py file. (remember you should be in the virtual environment)

 3. Scroll to the profile section and add your credentials.
+(That is your password and username)

 4. Scroll some more to the hashtags to add specific ones or just use the defaults I placed there.